Is my little guy getting enough iron?

 I forget to give my child their Vitamin D half the time!
 Is that a problem?

 One of the biggest reasons parents reach out to me is because they are worried (maybe even freaking out) about their child’s eating.
-And ultimately, their nutrition.
+And ultimately, nutrient deficiencies.
 It can be difficult to get the whole spectrum of nutrients, especially if we have picky eaters!
 So I tend to focus on common nutrient deficiencies in children instead of obsessing about a longer list.